 Litter box liners make cleaning out the entire litter box and disposing of old litter a breeze.
 If you use a liner, you don't have to dig out the used litter one scoop-full at a time.
 In fact, you don't have to go up to your elbows in cat litter at all.

 With a tough litter box liner, you can just pull on some gloves, grab the top of the liner, carry it to the trash, empty it, and slip it back in the box.
-You may even erase most of the time you spend cleaning litter boxes now just by using a liner.
+Just by using a liner, you may even erase most of the time you spend cleaning litter boxes now.

 Another benefit of using a litter box liner is, you won't have to scrub your litter box clean as often.
 The liner prevents urine from standing in any scratches or scrapes on the plastic where it might soak into the material itself.
 Sure, you'll still have to wash the box out with dish soap and warm water at least once a week, but old-fashioned scrubbing can soon become a thing of the past.